About IBM World Trade Europe/Middle/East/africa Corporation

 Global Financing provides credit for customers to buy IBM products.
 It also handles used equipment returned from leases, as well as other used and surplus equipment.
 The unit accounts for about 2% of revenue.

-IBM has clients in about 175 countries, with sales outside the US accounting for more than 45% of revenue.
-Customers in Europe, the Middle East, and Africa (EMEA) generate about 30% of sales and those in Asia/Pacific supply about 20% of sales.
+IBM has clients in about 175 countries, with sales outside the US accounting for approximately 65% of revenue.
+Customers in Europe, the Middle East, and Africa (EMEA) generate about a third of sales and those in Asia/Pacific supply about 20% of sales.

 Sales and Marketing